 Like most ship-tracking websites, Ship Finder uses Google Maps or Google Earth and AIS integration.

-Ship’s AIS automatically sends position and other info via radio signals.
+The ship’s AIS automatically sends position and other info via radio signals.
 This data is picked up by receivers close by.

 Next, the receivers send the same data to their servers.
-Finally, the map you are using now gets its data from these servers with the help of the internet.
+Finally, the map you are using now gets its data from these servers with the help of the Internet.

 I put Ship Finder on this rank for a few reasons.